 Delete the replication server database by removing all files in the

-As long as all local changes have been replicated out to other servers, this does not result in any data loss in the replication environment.
+If all local changes have been replicated to other servers, this deletion does not result in any data loss in the replication environment.

 Re-import the data from LDIF.

-This causes the data to be encrypted using the new preferred encryption settings definition.
+The data is now encrypted using the new preferred encryption settings definition.

-Export the compromised key from the encryption settings database.
+Export the compromised encryption settings definition from the encryption settings

-- To no longer allow the PingDirectory server instance to use the key, delete the key from the encryption settings database.
+- To prevent the PingDirectory server from using the compromised definition, delete the definition from the encryption settings database.

 - Start the PingDirectory server instance.

-- Allow replication to bring the server back up-to-date with any changes processed while it was offline.
+- Allow replication to update the server with any changes processed offline.

-To re-allow externally-initiated write operations, change the value of the global
+To re-allow externally-performed write operations, change the value of the global

 writability-modeconfiguration property to

-To allow client traffic to be routed again to that server instance, reconfigure the
+To allow client traffic to re-route to that server instance, reconfigure the

 For example, if you changed the value of the